OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Test_question_types.md

 The points can be chosen freely.
 Points can also be awarded for alternative answers.

-The entry of the same answer in several gaps can be allowed or disallowed.
+If at least two gaps contain an identical answer option, the "Allow twice the same input" setting is available in the " Score" tab.
+This allows or prevents the entry of the same answer in multiple gaps.

 ![Editor Gap text Icon](assets/Editor_Lückentext_3Punkte.jpg){ class="shadow" }